maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
+- add optional select partner details in contracts.js tile, for when displaying contract in search
 - show bills on contract UI
 - check async tracing now works - it does, but cases SQL isnt traced.
 BUT it is when creating a task. maybe it's related to flush time?
 UGLY
 - why is REST request traced twice? how come not connected?! => jaxrs contrib ignores existing spans and adds a parent based on headers